totten/yass/README.txt

 YASS is a data-synchronization framework.
 Participants in the framework are called "replicas".
-Each replica (YASS_Replica) must have a mechanism for storing data (YASS_DataStore) and for storing synchronization state (YASS_ISyncStore) and may have other configuration data.
+Each replica (YASS_Replica) must have a mechanism for storing data (YASS_IDataStore) and for storing synchronization state (YASS_ISyncStore) and may have other configuration data.

 == Replica Specifications ==